Eurasian otter: Distribution and habitat

 The Eurasian otter is the most widely distributed otter species, its range including parts of Asia and northern Africa, as well as being spread across Europe, south to Palestine.
 Though currently thought to be extinct in Liechtenstein and Switzerland, it is now common in Latvia, along the coast of Norway, in the western regions of Spain and Portugal and across Great Britain and Ireland.
 In Italy, it lives in southern parts of the peninsula.

 It inhabits unpolluted bodies of fresh water such as lakes, streams, rivers, canals and ponds, as long as the food supply is adequate.
 In Andalusia, it uses artificial lakes on golf courses.
 It prefers the open areas of the streams and also lives along the coast in salt water, but requires regular access to fresh water to clean its fur.

 In Syria, the Eurasian otter was recorded in montane creeks in Latakia and Raqqa Governorates and in the lower Euphrates valley in Deir ez-Zor Governorate.

 In western Nepal, its presence was documented at elevations of around 1600 m in Barekot river in Jajarkot District and at 1337 m in Tubang river in Eastern Rukum District.

 In India, it is distributed in the Himalayan foothills, southern Western Ghats and the central Indian landscape.

 Behaviour and ecology

 Diet

 The Eurasian otter's diet mainly consists of fish.
 Fish is its most preferred choice of food in Mediterranean and temperate freshwater habitats.
-During the winter and in colder environments, it also feeds on amphibians, crustaceans, insects, birds and sometimes small mammals, including young European beavers.
+During the winter and in colder environments, it also feeds on amphibians, worms, clams, crustaceans, insects, eggs, birds and sometimes small mammals, including young European beavers.
+It will also feed on a small amount of vegetation.

 As with various other mustelid species, otters are capable of overpowering and killing prey significantly larger than themselves, and are known to hunt large waterbirds such as adult greylag geese on occasion.